thedemonbaca/Smaller-Projects/README.md

 Smaller-Projects
 ================

-These are projects done in R over the course of a day or a week.
+These are projects done in R, Python, or Latex over the course of a day or a week.

 A. "Craig Crawler" extracts the link for a listing on craigslist and puts it in a table.